open/close all folders

 - Alice's Adventures in Wonderland

-- Larry Niven seems to like to use place names as a humor element in his stories.
+- Larry Niven seems to like to use place names as a humor element in his Known Space stories.
 Apparently people in his stories tend to name places after whatever first came to mind on seeing them.
-In addition to the Ringworld, his stories also feature planets named "Canyon", "Plateau", and "We Made It".
+In addition to the Ringworld, the stories also feature planets named "Canyon", "Plateau", and "We Made It".
 Plateau's highest mountain is called "Mount Lookitthat".

 - Norse Mythology does this with the nine worlds as most of them end with the word "Heim" (translates as world, land, and sometimes home).